viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 ### Capture data

-Your webcam should now be configured to automatically capture images when you are connected to your robot on [the Viam app](https://app.viam.com).
+Your webcam is now configured to automatically capture images when you are connected to your robot live on [the Viam app](https://app.viam.com).

-You set the rate of capture in your webcam's service configuration attibute `capture_frequency_hz`.
-If you set this to `.333`, your webcam should export 1 image roughly every 3 seconds.

 At this point, grab the toys or any objects you want the robot to be able to differentiate between.

-The inventor's kids like playing with puzzle pieces, which come in different shape and color combinations.
+Tess's kids like playing with puzzle pieces, which come in different shape and color combinations.
 They decided to filter between these puzzle pieces by tagging by shape, but you can filter your objects as you choose.

 Hold up the toys to the camera while photos are being taken.
 Try to capture images from different angles and backgrounds.
 Try to get at least 50 images that fit your criteria for each tag.

+You set the rate of capture in your webcam's service configuration attribute `capture_frequency_hz`.
+If you set this to `.333`, your webcam will export 1 image roughly every 3 seconds as you hold up your toys to the camera.

 Go to the [**DATA tab**](https://app.viam.com/data/view?view=images) in the Viam app to see the images captured by your webcam.

+When you've captured enough images to tag, navigate back to the **Config** tab.
+Scroll to the card with the name of your webcam and click the power switch next to the **Data Capture Configuration** to **off** to [disable data capture](/services/data/configure-data-capture/#configure-data-capture-for-individual-components).

 Now, use these pictures to train your machine learning model.